 To ensure you've heated your oven to the right temperature for the oil you're using to season your cast iron, here's a helpful guide:

-Remember, you can prevent a harder job later by properly seasoning your cast iron cookware on a regular basis.
-Bookmark this article so you can check in each time to ensure you're not missing any of the steps in the process.
+Why not bookmark this article for later, so you always know how to reseason cast iron the correct way?
+That way, you can check in each time to ensure you're not missing any of the steps in the process.